 Asian Cultural Engagement Center

-The APIDA caucus serves as an advocacy and support group for faculty, staff, and graduate students at Virginia Tech who self-identify as APIDA, or allies who are interested in participating in conversations relevant to the APIDA community.
-The caucus also serves as a liaison to the university administration and is committed to supporting the needs of all APIDA faculty, staff, and graduate students.
+The APIDA Caucus serves as an advocacy and support group for faculty, staff, and graduate students at Virginia Tech and Blacksburg/NRV community members who self-identify as APIDA, or allies who are interested in participating in conversations relevant to the APIDA community.
+The Caucus also serves as a liaison to the university administration and is committed to supporting the needs of all APIDA individuals.

 The mission of the Asian American Student Union is to serve the Asian/Pacific Islander/Desi American (APIDA) communities within Virginia Tech.
 It shall act as an umbrella organization over the branching undergraduate APIDAorganizations.
 It shall strive to enhance and further the individual, cultural, and ethnic diversities that exist in the APIDA communities.
 It shall make efforts to address the problems, issues, and concerns of the APIDA communities to the administration and other fellow student organizations.